It is Time to See How This Generation of the City's Leaders is No Match to the One That Built the Worlds Financial Capital Right Here

 Corrupt Surrogate Court Groundhog Day

-Shocking the Bronx Surrogate Court is Being Investigated
+Shocking the Bronx Surrogate Court is Being Investigated In 1995 State Commission on Judicial Conduct Let Another Corrupt Surrogate Court Judge Retire

 In the 1930s, Mayor Fiorello La Guardia called Surrogate's Court "the most expensive undertaking establishment in the world."
 He believed it was control of the Surrogate's Court of New York County, more than any other factor, that kept the Tammany Hall political machine alive through the lean years when he deprived it of city jobs and President Franklin Roosevelt denied it federal jobs.
 More on Corruption and the Surrogate Court (True News) * Surrogate's Court And Why It Should Go (True News)